stefangabos/Zebra_Image/README.md

 Or you can install it manually by downloading the latest version, unpacking it, and then including it in your project

-Download the latest version, unpack it, and load it in your project

 ```php
 require_once 'Zebra_Image.php';
 ```